- Ch.1: Choose Your Hosting Provider

 - Users can search within specific categories or tags using filters and filter the results based on their preferences.

-- To highlight particular products, you can include badges and prices in the search results.
+- You can include badges and prices in the search results to highlight particular products.

 3. Make the Shop page visible.